 The following is a graphic illustration of total expenditures (operating and non-operating) by function.
-Total expenditures for the fiscal years ended June 30, 2018, 2017 and 2016 were \$102.9, \$98.8 and \$92.3 million, respectively:
+Total expenditures for the fiscal years ended June 30, 2019, 2018 and 2017 were \$116.8, \$107.6 and \$103.5 million, respectively.

-Expenditures, exclusive of depreciation, increased by 4.8% in FY2018.
-This increase was primarily due to increases in benefits mandated by collective bargaining agreements, scholarships, GASB68, GASB75, increases in resident halls debt payments to MSCBA and increase in commission from the accelerated online program.
-The most significant area of expense remains Instruction, which represents 36.1% of total operating expenses.
-Faculty payroll (\$23.8 million) and related benefits (\$7.8 million) represent approximately 85.0% of instructional expenditures.
+Expenditures, exclusive of depreciation, increased by 9.0% in fiscal year 2019.
+This increase was primarily due to payment of retroactive increases for fiscal years 2018 and 2019 in 2019 and increase in benefits mandated by collective bargaining agreements, increases in resident halls debt payments to MSCBA and increase in commission from the accelerated online program.
+The most significant area of expense remains Instruction, which represents 33.05% of total expenses.
+Faculty payroll (\$24.4 million) and related benefits (\$8.5 million) represent approximately 85.2% of instructional expenditures.
 Institutional Support consists of the day-to-day operational support of the institution, excluding physical plant operations.
 Scholarships are funded from Title V entitlement programs such as PELL and SEOG, as well as, from institutional operating funds.
 Operations and Maintenance consists of expenditures related to physical plant.
 Expenditures in this functional area include general repair costs and deferred maintenance costs that are below the capitalization threshold of \$50,000.
-The financial statements include \$10.0, \$10.1 and \$9.1 million in depreciation expense for 2018, 2017 and 2016, respectively.
+The financial statements include \$10.4, \$10.0 and \$10.1 million in depreciation expense for 2019, 2018 and 2017, respectively.